mattrent/CTF-Platform/challenge_building_info.md

 ### Running the VM

-Now you simply have to run the VM using QEMU (with root permissions).
+Now you simply have to run the VM using QEMU.
 From the folder in which you have saved the alpine_VM.qcow2 image, run the startup command:

 ```console